 2. Control-open An App

 While leaving Gatekeeper turned off could leave your Mac open to risks, there’s another way to open unverified or ‘damaged’ apps.
 This approach involves adding the app in question to an ‘allow’ list or exempting it from further scrutiny.
-The following screenshot shows macOS Big Sur on my MacBook Pro with M1 chip stopping me from running Guarda – a cryptocurrency wallet – by saying it’s from an unidentified developer.
+The following screenshot shows macOS Big Sur on my MacBook Pro with M1 chip stopping me from running Guarda – a cryptocurrency wallet – telling me it’s from an unidentified developer.

 Now check the following message that’s asking me if I was sure about opening it instead of saying it can’t be opened.
 Click Open on the prompt that appears on screen and it should run as expected.